 InnerVoice uses artificial intelligence to create an avatar that can teach your child with autism to communicate and interact with them.
 There are a ton of great features that work great to help children learn those social communication skills.

-Some of the great Inner Voice App Features:
+Some of the tremendous Inner Voice App Features:

 - Text to Speech: The child clicks on a word or image for the aviator to read.
-By seeing the word spoken, the child is able to see how to move their mouth.
+The child can see how to move their mouth by seeing the word spoken.
 They also can see facial features such as emotions that go along with those words.

 - Custom Aviators: Take a picture of their favorite animal, pet, or family member to become a relatable aviator to interact with.